abshrestha312/abshrestha312-about-me/README.md

 # abshrestha312.github.io-reading-notes
-This is a website that contains Reading Notes for Code 201
+This is a website that contains Info About me.